-Colombia might be all about salsa, reggeaton, and Latino vibes at first.
+Colombia might be all about salsa, reggaeton, and Latino vibes at first.
 But make no mistake about it, the country is as diverse as it gets.
-Whether it‘s nature, culture, music or people.
-And the pacific region often gets overlooked for it‘s potential which can be truly surprising!
-If you are interested in seeing the different side of Colombia, where Afro-Colombian culture is present, then look no further then the Petronio Alvarez Music Festival.
+Whether it‘s nature, culture, music, or people.
+And the pacific region often gets overlooked for its potential which can be truly surprising!
+If you are interested in seeing the different side of Colombia, where Afro-Colombian culture is present, then look no further than the Petronio Alvarez Music Festival.
 A six-day affair that not only opened a local economy, helped to preserve afro culture but also became one of the best places to immerse in the rhythms that came along and difficult way from our ancestors.
 Let‘s find out about the festival in one quick glance!

 Petronio Alvarez Music Festival History

 The Petronio Alvarez Music Festival didn‘t become one of the most important musical events of afro culture in Latin America by accident.
 Founded in 1997, the festival placed itself through experience, consistency, and legacy as a venue where afro Colombian heritage can thrive and showcase its legacy.

 The original mission back then was to unite artists from Colombia‘s Pacific Coast region and allow them to celebrate and express their culture.

 Since then, the festival quickly grew to become a diverse and rich event with huge crowds popping up.
 Regions such as Guapi, Timbiqui, Tumaco, and others join together to produce music in a variety of genres: from marimba and chirimia to freestyle and more!

 Yes, the festival takes place in Cali, the world capital of salsa.
 So, why Cali, after all?
 A popular question asked by many just to find out that this city is perfect for such an occasion.

 The city is essential for learning more about western Colombia.
 One of the biggest and most popular cities in Colombia easily attracts both local and international bands with Pacific indigenous sounds to play.